 Five RDCs are involved in the development of the RDM portfolio: FDZ Bildung at DIPF, Qualiservice at University of Bremen, FDZ-DZHW, FDZ-BO at DIW Berlin, and the Archive for Spoken German (AGD); further RDCs are invited to participate.
 These RDCs will also establish the federated archiving network QualidataNet.

-The first RDM materials will be made available in early 2023.
+The first RDM materials will be made available at the end of 2023.